Advances in Bayesian random partition models: A comprehensive review: Clustering populations

 \subsubsection{Extensions of \cite{muller2004hierarchical}.}

-\cite{dunson2006bayesian} extends the work of \cite{muller2004hierarchical} by introducing latent trait distributions. \cite{caron2007bayesian} propose an alternative approach to incorporate temporal dependence using a generalized P\'olya urn, which represents time-varying DP mixtures. \cite{caron2014bayesian} utilize a mixture of DPs for heterogeneous ranking data with nonparametric Plackett-Luce components, where each component was parameterized by a random measure, such as a gamma process. \cite{billio2019bayesian} suggest employing model \eqref{eq:hiearch_mixt} for parameter blocks in high-dimensional vector autoregressive models.
+The work of \cite{muller2004hierarchical} has been extended by \cite{dunson2006bayesian} which introduced latent trait distributions. \cite{caron2007bayesian} propose an alternative approach to incorporate temporal dependence using a generalized P\'olya urn, which represents time-varying DP mixtures. \cite{caron2014bayesian} utilize a mixture of DPs for heterogeneous ranking data with nonparametric Plackett-Luce components, where each component is parameterized by a random measure, such as a gamma process. \cite{billio2019bayesian} suggest employing model \eqref{eq:hiearch_mixt} for parameter blocks in high-dimensional vector autoregressive models.

 A characteristic of model \eqref{eq:hiearch_mixt} is that the atoms are different for each population, even if they originate from the same component in the mixture.
 Conversely, \cite{gutierrez2019bayesian} propose an approach where the atoms for two populations can assume the same values, which is particularly useful when testing equality between two or more random measures.
 Finally, \cite{lijoi2014bayesian} propose a model where $F_0$ and $F_j$ are independent normalized completely random measures (NCRM).
 Although these two approaches may appear similar, the approach proposed by \cite{lijoi2014bayesian} cannot be interpreted as a generalization of the approach proposed by \cite{muller2004hierarchical}.
-The main difference lies in the fact that the measures $H_j$ in \cite{muller2004hierarchical} are not guaranteed to be marginally DPs, while in the approach by \cite{lijoi2014bayesian}, they are ensured to be marginally NCRM.
+The main difference lies in the fact that the measures $H_j$ in \cite{muller2004hierarchical} are not guaranteed to be marginally DPs, while they are ensured to be marginally NCRM in the approach by \cite{lijoi2014bayesian}.